vishal-vaghasiya/interview-questions-ios/SwiftUI.md

 ### Answer:
 Because you used @ObservedObject instead of @StateObject.

-@ObservedObject does not preserve instance across view reloads.
+@ObservedObject does not preserve the instance across view reloads.

 ### Easy Remember:
 Wrong wrapper = New instance created.